morpho-org/vault-v2/README.md

 The market $M$ would typically be a very liquid Market V1.

+### Timelocks

-### In-kind redemptions
+### In-kind redemptions with `forceDeallocate`

+Some [configuration changes](#curator-timelocks) can be timelocked.
+Users may want to exit before a specific change is put in place.
+For instance:

+- increasing the relative or absolute cap of a Blue market the users finds too risky.
+- adding an adapter the user considers dangerous.
+- decreasing the timelock of an action, giving the user too little time to react in the future.

-The permissionless `forceDeallocate` function allows anyone to move assets from an adapter to the vault's idle assets.
+To facilitate exits even in the absence of assets immediately available for withdrawal, the permissionless `forceDeallocate` function allows anyone to move assets from an adapter to the vault's idle assets.

 A penalty of up to 2% can be set per adapter.
 This disincentivizes the manipulation of allocations, in particular of relative caps which are not checked on withdraw.

 `forceDeallocate` provides a form of in-kind redemption: users can flashloan liquidity, supply it to an adapters' market, and withdraw the liquidity through `forceDeallocate` before repaying the flashloan.
-This reduces their position as vault shareholders and increases their position in the underlying market.
+This reduces their position in the vault and increases their position in the underlying market.

+[Gated vaults](Gates) can circumvent the in-kind redemption mechanism by configuring an `exitGate`.

 ### Vault Interest Controller